Fitness and survival are by nature estimates of past performance.

 green (781) ==> brown (904) ==> blue (1092).

 The interpretation of what SNP means is not clear for all, nor is it clear how to interpret SNPs when some point to one thing and others point to another.
-The only thing that we can reliably state that it hints at the age of the variance but we cannot draw any other conclusions.
+The only thing that we can reliably state is that it hints at the age of the variance but we cannot draw any other conclusions.

 Is the Migraine Brain a Mutation or the Baseline?

 Migraine is the baseline because of the small number of variances.
 Returning to the subject of my interest: the similar traits of migraineurs, whether migraine is a mutation (as it is referred to and medicated as a result) or the baseline for the human brain based on the brains of our ancient ancestors.
-You need to be a member in the Facebook migraine group to appreciate how much migraineurs are like siblings.
+You need to be a member of the Facebook migraine group to appreciate how much migraineurs are like siblings.
 Sometimes we run surveys.
 Migraine has 1293 SNPs.

 Two recent surveys:

-- Ehlers-Danlos Syndrome (EDS), which is associated with hyper mobility and vascular differences, was a fascinating find.
+- Ehlers-Danlos Syndrome (EDS), which is associated with hypermobility and vascular differences, was a fascinating find.
 EDS is very rare, found in only 1 out of 5000 (0.02%) people in the US.
 Yet over 60% of the surveyed migraineurs have at least one type of EDS (there are several types).
 EDS has 121 SNPs.
 The overlap between EDS and migraine SNPs is also significant: 43% (52 out of 121) of EDS SNPs are also found in migraine SNPs.
 The conditions must be related—perhaps a common ancestor.

 - Raynaud’s syndrome is also rare; it is present in 1 out of 20 people (5%) in the US.
 Yet over 70% of the migraineurs surveyed have Raynaud’s.
 The SNP count for Raynaud’s is 88; 68% of the SNPs in Raynaud’s are part of the migraine SNPs.
 The two conditions must therefore also be related–perhaps common ancestor here too.